 17. The Sea Inside (2004)

 Also a winner of the Oscar for Best Foreign Language film, this is one of those films that should be required watching in every school.
 It deals with important issues like companionship, euthanasia and its humanity.
 It’s a very difficult issue but that should be talked about more often.
 Despite its dramatic theme, the film has a message of hope for a better future, even if that future doesn’t exist.
 Javier Bardem makes one of the best performances I have ever seen.
 He made it feel very real without being extremely emotional.
-It has the perfect balance which made this film one of the best Spanish films of all time.
+It has the perfect balance, which makes this film one of the best Spanish films of all time.

 Read More: Best Princess Movies of All Time